tsvillain/portfolio/README.md

 ## 🙏 Acknowledgments

-- Inspired by early web design aesthetics
+- Inspired by terminal and command-line interfaces
 - Built with modern web technologies
 - Designed for accessibility and performance
+- JetBrains Mono font for authentic terminal feel

 ---

-**Built with ❤️ and nostalgia for the early days of the web**
+**Built with ❤️ and appreciation for clean, functional design**